 The world of technology is connecting everyone and making it easier than ever to have completely remote relationships.
 While it makes communicating with those in different locations easier, it can also make building trusting relationships more challenging.
 In-person, one-on-one interactions tend to be where the greatest amount of truth comes out, plus people share more details in person then they typically do over the phone.
 It is crucial to go where your current and prospective customers are!

 One of the best ways to gain customer insights is by attending networking events.
-Another great way to learn about your customers is attending charity events and golf tournaments.
+Another great way to learn about your customers is by attending charity events and golf tournaments.
 Something as simple as making good conversation in person can let you in on how customers are currently thinking and build report and trust with them.
-The bottom line is that business is personal, and if you want to do business with someone you need to impress them and show them why they should work with you.
+The bottom line is that business is personal and if you want to do business with someone you need to impress them and show them why they should work with you.
 That personal interaction does not happen in an office.
 The days of sending cold emails to collect feedback are over.